We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 What do HHC Products Contain?

-Some scam companies also market products labeled as HHC but that have no HHC at all and instead contain other cannabinoids like delta-8-THC, since their effects are similar.
+Some scam companies also market products labeled as HHC but that have no HHC at all and instead contain other cannabinoids like delta-8-THC since their effects are similar.

 Who Makes HHC?

-It’s a common practice in many industries for companies to source a product from a single or several manufacturers and put their label on it.
+It’s a common practice in many industries for companies to source a product from a single or several manufacturers and put their labels on it.
 The same thing may be happening with HHC since it requires experienced chemists and a well-equipped laboratory.

 HHC Third-Party Testing

-At this time, there are only a handful of hemp & cannabis testing labs that you can trust to provide correct and accurate test results for HHC.
 The best one is Kentucky’s KCA Labs, the same lab that gave me information to help write this article.
 Other reputable labs trusted by CBD industry insiders are Gobi Labs, New Bloom Labs, and Columbia Laboratories.

 The Best HHC Brands

-Right now, the three best options are:
+Right now, the best options are:

 Summit